CONGRATULATIONS TO ALL SHORTLISTED NOMINEES AND WINNERS!

 As part of the HeForShe Impact Awards, we also hosted a panel discussion on equal pay, to raise awareness of the gender pay gap in Singapore.

 These female leaders voiced their opinions on transparency, steps to closing the gap, and the role of private corporations and public sector organisations in gender equality.
-The panel was moderated by Debra Soon, Chief Customer Officer at Mediacorp.
+The panel was moderated by Debra Soon, Chief Marketing Officer at Mediacorp.
 Debra also sits on the Board of the Singapore Committee for UN Women.

 Karen is a Financial Services Assurance Partner, the Territory Diversity Leader and the Banking and Capital Markets Leader at PricewaterhouseCoopers Singapore and has 28 years of experience working in Singapore and Australia.
 She leads the provision of assurance services to local listed and multi-national banking and capital markets players in Singapore, working with stakeholders including boards, senior management and regulators.